 Analyses of public comments and other information:

 2a.
 Conduct analyses of DEIS public comments and preparation of a comment summary report.
 A draft report will be submitted to the Service and the Interdisciplinary Team for review and comment.
 Comments will then be incorporated into the report and the report finalized.
+Development of the report shall be congruent with 40 CFR Part 1503.4 (NEPA Regulation, Response to Comments) and the USFWS Handbook for NEPA on National Wildlife Refuges.

 2b.
 At the direction of the Service, conduct analyses of potential impacts of the various alternatives to the affected environment based on new studies or new information obtained;